saebekassebil/teoria/README.md

 ### TeoriaScale#get(index)
  - Returns the note at the given scale index

-*index* - Can be a number referring to the scale step, or the name (string) og the scale step.
-Example 'first', 'second', 'fourth', 'seventh'.
+*index* - Can be a number referring to the scale step, or the name (string) of the scale step.
+E.g. 'first', 'second', 'fourth', 'seventh'.

 ### TeoriaScale#solfege(index, showOctaves)
  - Returns the solfege name of the given scale step